 Response Text 1 Would like to see more ways to engage our youth.
 Money for management is always an issue.
-Stewardship needs to be developed but several opportunities for volunteerism exist, and opportunities may outnumber volunteers!
-3 On-site.
+Stewardship needs to be developed but several opportunities for volunteerism exist, and opportunities may outnumber volunteers! - On-site.
 This river restoration process is such a great learning/teaching, research opportunity, it definitely should be exploited and the opportunities should be enhanced.
-5 No comment.
+No comment.
 Public lands can only be managed with the public's involvement.
 Environmental education is a critical component in any management plan, provides and outdoor classroom for local and visiting schools, and helps connect people with place.
 Yes!
 Adopt a river sections, Boy Scouts, maps, etc. 9 Use input, volunteer involvement in maintenance and information programs.
 To the extent possible, coordinate with the Paiute people on developing educational, stewardship and interpretive signs.
 Coordinate and seek the assistance of the Paiute people in telling their story, to the degree they specify, as it relates to the Owens River.
 11 Needs to be a meaningful and sustainable program.
-12 See suggestion in #8.
+10 12 See suggestion in #8.
 Build on existing programs, such as Eastern Sierra Watershed Project.
-How can you miss out on one of the largest river restoration projects in the country as a 13 teachable opportunity?
-Developed by I doubt wood this I lawayay and was a way and and was interest in a Personally, I don't need this.
-However, such programs often create and maintain interest in a 1.4 resource.
+10 How can you miss out on one of the largest river restoration projects in the country as a 13 teachable opportunity?
+Personally, I don't need this.
+However, such programs often create and maintain interest in a resource.
 Such interest may be necessary to perpetuate a healthy Lower Owens River.
-Also, at some point a volunteer corps may be necessary to maintain facilities, resources, etc. This is a great way to self police and share the responsibility.
+Also, at 14 some point a volunteer corps may be necessary to perpetuate a nearing Lower Owens (Wei: Also, at This is a great way to self police and share the responsibility.
 Work through local organizations such as Friends of the Inyo.
 Contact possibly interested established groups.
 "Pole" planting for willow and cottonwood - volunteer project.
 Student groups and seniors.
-19 Student groups and seniors.
+19